DFKI-NI/astra_depth_filters/README.md

 `~min_z` (`int`, default: 1287)

-- The lowerbound limit of the interval which will be marked as invalid (in mm).
+- The lower bound of the interval which will be marked as invalid (in mm).

 `~max_z` (`int`, default: 1327)

-- The upperbound limit of the interval which will be marked as invalid (in mm).
+- The upper bound of the interval which will be marked as invalid (in mm).

 ### __noise_filter__